f18-os/file-transfer-SpottieTea/file-transfer-lab/collaborations.md

 # Credits

-Recieved tip on creating the while loop for receiveFIle from Taylor Dodson.
+Recieved tip on creating the while loop and fork for serverFile from Taylor Dodson.